-The Lawrence Hall of Science is excited to deliver two science-focused activities at the annual White House Easter Egg Roll on April 1, 2013.
-This will be the Hall’s fourth time attending the event on the South Lawn of the White House, and it is an incredible honor to be asked to return to represent science learning.
+The Lawrence Hall of Science delivered two science-focused activities at the annual White House Easter Egg Roll on April 1, 2013.
+This was the Hall’s fourth time attending the event on the South Lawn of the White House, and it is an incredible honor to be asked to return to represent science learning.

 More Great Ways to Have Fun with Science!

 Scientists are always trying out their own ideas and making up new designs.
 Once you have the basics, you can experiment and design your own paper bag kites!
 How big can the bag be?
 How important are the streamer tails?
 How high will it fly?
 What kind of string works best?

 Here are three flight-related activities from howtosmile.org, a great web site for locating science & math hands-on activities.

 How high can you fly?
 Build and test an airplane wing with some paper, cardboard, skewers, and a fan.